David Borrero: Early life and education

 Borrero was born in Queens, New York City in 1988.
 He earned a Bachelor of Arts degree in political science and economics from Florida International University, a Master of Business Administration from the Florida International University College of Business, and a Juris Doctor from St. Thomas University School of Law.

 Career

 From 2010 to 2016, Borrero worked as a grants manager for the city of Sweetwater, Florida.
 In 2016, he was the campaign manager for Carlos Trujillo's successful re-election campaign to the Florida House of Representatives.
 Borrero joined T&G Constructors as an account executive in 2017.
 He has also served as a member of the Sweetwater City Commission.
 He was elected to the Florida House of Representatives in November 2020.

+In January 2024, Borrero authored a bill that would ban flags that depict "racial, sexual orientation and gender, or political ideology viewpoint[s]" in all state government buildings, public schools, and universities.
+Borrero added the law would also apply to lapel pins featuring pride flags or Black Lives Matter flags.